-Call for Abstracts - 9th KNUST CoHS Biennial Scientific Conference
+Call for Abstracts (Late-Breaking) - 9th KNUST CoHS Biennial Scientific Conference

 The KNUST College of Health Sciences (KNUST CoHS) is pleased to invite authors to submit abstracts for oral and poster presentations, to be delivered at the 9th KNUST CoHS Biennial Scientific conference on COVID 19: Health Challenge for this Decade, the Role of Health Professionals.